RobertoRoos/sawIntuitiveResearchKitWiki/HeadSensor.md

 ## Testing with `qladisp`

-The D-SUB connector can be plugged on one of the "DOF" connectors on the back of the dVRK controller.
-For the following section, we assume the head sensor is connected to "DOF 0" on a PSM3 controller.
+The HD-15 connector can be plugged on one of the "DOF" connectors on the back of the dVRK controller.
+For the following section, we assume the head sensor is connected to "DOF 1" on a PSM3 controller.
 This means that it will be interfaced using the IOs for a the first axis on the first board on the PSM3 controller, i.e. board ID is 10.
 To test the head sensor, start `qladisp 10`.
+You can test your head sensor on any controller, just replace the `10` by the first board ID in the controller you're using.

 Then, one can turn on/off the LEDs using the key '0' to toggle.
 The value of `DigOut` in `qladisp` should toggle between `0xF` (off) and `0xE` (on).
 Then turned on, motion between the LEDs and the sensors should be displayed in the `Home`, `PosLim` and `NegLim` fields.
 When the light is blocked, the values should go up by one (e.g. `0xC` to `0xD` or `0xE` to `0xF`):
   * Sensor 1: `Home`, Bit Id 0